 Argentina is a land of contrasts that never ceases to amaze.
 The many natural wonders are breathtaking and marvellously unspoiled.
 Subtropical rainforests and spectacular waterfalls in Iguazu, the immense Perito Moreno Glacier, the sparkling lakes and rolling green hills of the Lake District, salt flats and cloud forest jungle near Salta, whales basking in the bay at Peninsula Valdes, and of course the miles of gaucho (cowboy) filled Estancia country for which Argentina is so famous.
-The combination of all this natural beauty, together with one of the most buzzing and cosmopolitan capitals in South America, delightful colonial towns, a luxurious wine region and a population of friendly and welcoming people you really can’t go wrong with a trip to Argentina.
+With the combination of all this natural beauty, together with one of the most buzzing and cosmopolitan capitals in South America, delightful colonial towns, a luxurious wine region and a population of friendly and welcoming people, you really can’t go wrong with a trip to Argentina.
 It truly has something for everyone.

 You will be met at Ezeiza Airport by an English-speaking guide who will escort you in your private car to your hotel in the centre of the city.

 Buenos Aires is a cosmopolitan, dynamic & generous city.
 It offers a rich cultural, historic and architectural heritage built by generations of Spanish, Italians, Germans, Russians and many other immigrants.
 The “porteños” are stylish, urban and friendly people who get the most out of their city.
 Buenos Aires is a blend of Tango, coffee stores, theatres, antiques, arts & crafts markets, museums, gallery nights, and gastronomic delights.

 Walking tour of Buenos Aires

 Buenos Aires is a dazzling minefield for city lovers.
 On your first day in the city, your private guide will meet you at the meeting point from where you will begin your city explorations around the downtown area which will last approximately 3 hours.